metatoaster/mtj.jibber/README.rst

     $ cd mtj.jibber
     $ python setup.py develop

-Of course, in that case you should follow the documentation as listead in the README.rst found at the root of the source repository.
+Of course, in that case you should follow the documentation as listed in the README.rst found at the root of the source repository.

 Quick Start Tutorial